How a small SaaS team gets its first customers

 Where to play — the honest channel call

 Where to focus first, what can wait, and what to skip — with the reason for each.
-It’s only the channels that fit your buyer.
-If one you’d expect (Reddit, TikTok, cold email…) isn’t listed, that’s deliberate — it isn’t where your customers are, so it’d be wasted effort.
+Only the channels that fit your buyer; if one you'd expect isn't listed, that's deliberate.

 focus your time + money here · 2 channels